Our people

 Our Board of Directors are nominated by our Full member organisations.
 Under our Constitution, the Board can also appoint up to two individuals to the Board on the basis of their specialist expertise.

-We currently have eleven Board members in total; nine who have a disability, one with lived experience of disability, and one Independent Director co-opted for his Governance and Leadership skills.
+We currently have seven Board members in total, six who have a disability and one Independent Director co-opted for his Governance and Leadership skills.

 You can read more information on each of our Board members below.